sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 IEEE 802.1X-2004 is an IEEE Standard for Port Access Control (PAC) that provides an authentication mechanism to devices wishing to attach to a LAN.
 The standard defines Extensible Authentication Protocol Over LAN (EAPOL).
 The 802.1X standard describes an architectural framework within which authentication and consequent actions take place.
 It also establishes the requirements for a protocol between the authenticator and the supplicant, as well as between the authenticator and the authentication server.

 ### 1.1.2 MAC Authentication Bypass
-An authenticator can make use of MAC Authentication Bypass (MAB) feature to authenticate simple devices like camera or printers which do not support 802.1x.
+An authenticator can make use of MAC Authentication Bypass (MAB) feature to authenticate simple devices like cameras or printers which do not support 802.1x.
 MAB feature makes use of the device MAC address to authenticate the client.

 ## 1.3 Requirements